Gluten-Free Slow-Roasted Salmon with Cherry Tomatoes and Green Beans Recipe

 Slow roasting salmon gives the fish a rich, elegant flavor and makes it harder to overcook.
 Vibrant veggies in a tangy champagne vinegar dressing complete this weeknight standby.
+But the best thing about this gluten-free roasted salmon recipe is the resulting texture you'll get from the salmon--cooked yet soft and fancy-restaurant-like!

 Servings 2 people